When I open up my inbox every morning, I almost always see an email with the title, “I need help paying my bills”.

 Beware of Scams!

 Whenever people are down and out, there are other people standing by to take advantage of them.
 This is true for anyone, but particularly those who are saying, “I need help paying my bills”.
-The last thing you need is to fork over cash in a misguided attempt to buy a device, ebook or system that someone guarantees will help you get rich overnight.
+The last thing you need is to fork over cash in a misguided attempt to buy a device, ebook or system that someone guarantees will help fix your credit or you get rich overnight.
 Before you ever give anyone your money, be sure to do your research to ensure you are not getting taken.
 Most scams are not new, so if anything you read sounds like what someone is promising you, just say no. You definitely don’t need that kind of help.

 Images courtesy of FreeDigitalPhotos.net